Troy Donahue and Sandra Dee in “A Summer Place” (1959)

 Excited about their life of unplanned parenting!

-Before I watched this movie to review for the blogathon, my dad had never had the pleasure of seeing it.
+Before I watched this movie to review, my dad had never had the pleasure of seeing it.
 I would like to leave you with some of his reactions I wrote down during the movie:

 - “Whatever you do that woman shoots dogs, I wouldn’t trust her!” –Referring to Dorothy McGuire’s role in “Old Yeller”